metal-crow/Dark-Souls-PvP-AI/README.md

 resolution at 1440x810

   * **TOP Priority**
-    * something weird with backstabs. wont trigger unless its a normal attack, not combo?
+    * backstabs wont trigger from queue animations. have to be in neural state
     * kicking instead of attacking sometimes because attack subroutine executed while ready, but dodge animation still recovering
     * should attack even when enemy attacking, just determine their direciton and attack to their side or behind.
     * too prone to trading, imrpove attack neural network